 Students may participate in competitions connected with experiential courses.
 Additional information is available from the faculty members teaching in these areas and from Student Services.

-One hour of P/NP credit for competition-based advocacy can be earned by upper division students who wish to participate in inter-law school competitions.
-To be eligible for this competition-based advocacy course, students must have: 1) completed both semesters of Legal Analysis, Research & Communications, 2) completed at least 24 School of Law credit hours, and 3) satisfied all prerequisites applicable to the competition before registering for this course.
-Students not eligible for credit for this course pursuant to the above requirements are not eligible for funding from the School of Law for expenses related to the competition.
+One hour of P/NP credit for competition-based advocacy can be earned by upper division students who participate in inter-law school competitions.
+To be eligible for this competition-based advocacy course, students must have: 1) completed Legal Analysis, Research & Communications I and II, 2) completed at least 24 School of Law credit hours, and 3) satisfied all prerequisites applicable to the competition before registering for the course.
+Students not eligible for credit for this course are not eligible for funding from the School of Law for expenses related to the competition.